reshmabidikar/reshmabidikar.github.io/jpa-hibernate-jdbc/automatic-dirty-checking-in-hibernate.md

 ## Introduction

 Hibernate supports 3 entity states, transient, persistent and detached.
-In order to understand more about entity states, you can refer to [this](https://learnjava.co.in/hibernate-persistence-life-cycle/) article.
+In order to understand more about entity states, you can refer to [this](hibernate-persistence-life-cycle.md) article.

 So basically, an object can move into the persistent state when any one of the following happens:

-- When the code invokes session.save, session.persist or session.saveorUpdate
+- When the code invokes `session.save`, `session.persist` or `session.saveorUpdate`
-- When the code invokes session.load or session.get
+- When the code invokes `session.load` or `session.get`

 Any changes to a persistent object are automatically saved to the database when the session in flushed. _Flushing_ is the process of synchronizing the underlying database with the objects in the session.
 There is a session.flush method available but you generally don’t need to invoke it explicitly.
 A session gets flushed when the transaction is commited.
 The process of automatically updating the database with the changes to the persistent object when the session is flushed is known as **automatic dirty checking**.